Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 There are other ways as well, you can use the domain connect to verify the respective domain or you can the name servers in the Domain DNS settings in the respective registrar.
 It can take time to reflect the changes, depending upon the method you have selected, it can vary from 30 min to up to 72 hours for the changes to reflect.

 Step 3.
 Scheduling Your Tenant Migration

-Start with creating a CSV file, that contains the list of respective user mailboxes that are to be transferred.
+Start by creating a CSV file, that contains the list of respective user mailboxes that are to be transferred.
 It will later be used for group mapping or bulk migration.
-Then, disabling the directory sync is also an important step to avoid any modifications in the source tenant account AD DS to Office 365 platform.
+Then, disabling the directory sync is also an important step to avoid any modifications in the source tenant account AD-DS to the Office 365 platform.